IGME-Research-Studio/bloxeo-server/README.md

 We use ES6 JavaScript transpiled with Babel and enforced by Airbnb's eslint config.

-### Documentation

-Github page coming soon.

 ### License

-Copyright &copy; 2017 MAGIC Spell Studios, all rights reserved.
+Copyright MAGIC Spell Studios, 2017

 See [PEOPLE.md](PEOPLE.md) for a list of contributors.